 The maximum time allowed for FMLA leave is either 12 weeks in the 12-month period as defined by the County, or 26 weeks as explained above under the heading Military Family Leave Entitlements.
-The County uses the 12-month rolling period measured backward from the first day of an employee's leave.
+The County uses the 12-month rolling period measured forward from the first day of an employee's leave.

-Leave may be taken in a block, intermittently or on a reduced leave schedule when medically necessary.
+An employee does not need to use this leave entitlement in one block.
+Leave can be taken intermittently or on a reduced leave schedule when medically necessary.
 Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the County's operations.
 Leave due to qualifying exigencies may also be taken on an intermittent basis.